 Gettysburg College's board of trustees and academic departments have a chair, not a chairman.
 Use chair to avoid gender bias.

-Professors may hold endowed chairs or professorship.
-A professor who holds the chair in a discipline should be referred to as the professor of the discipline, keeping the name of the chair capitalized, even in shortened, casual references: John Smith,Hales Family Distinguished Professor of Ethics.
+Chair and professorship are generally interchangeable; chair and professor are not.
+A professor who holds the chair in a discipline should be referred to as the professor of the discipline, keeping the name of the chair capitalized, even in shortened, casual references: Ralph Cavaliere, Charles H. Graff Professor of Biology.

 Capitalize in isolation only when referring specifically to Gettysburg College.
 (Example: The College has excellent science programs.)
-For news releases, however, use college in lowercase.
+For news releases, however, use college lower case.

 Materials for Gettysburg College audiences should follow the academic and other style guidelines below.
 Commas (and periods) always go inside quotation marks.

-DATES: When using more than one identifier for a date, use commas to separate days, dates, and years.
+- Dates: When using more than one identifier for a date, use commas to separate days, dates, and years.
 Note that a month alone (no date) does not need a comma between it and the year.
-(Examples: His presentation on Saturday, January 14, was most informative.
+(Examples: His presentation on Saturday, Jan.
+14, was most informative.
 The event was held in January 1997.
 We set the next meeting for July 14, 1997, in Tampa.)

-CITY/STATE: Use pairs of commas to separate cities from states.
-(Examples: John Smith of St. Paul, Minnesota, won the award.
-The award winners include Bea Baylor, Beloit, Wisconsin; Jenny Jones, Fort Smith, Arkansas; Sam Smith, Rockford, Ill.
+- City/state: Use pairs of commas to separate cities from states.
+(Examples: John Smith of St. Paul, Minn., won the award.
+The award winners include Bea Baylor, Beloit, Wis.; Jenny Jones, Fort Smith, Ark.; Sam Smith, Rockford, Ill.
 The Minnesota band is here.
-The St. Paul, Minnesota, band is here.)
+The St. Paul, Minn., band is here.)